You know those moments when someone is intentional with wanting to meet you for coffee and just hear about your life? That’s a “one-on-one.”

 Daily or Weekly

-Also, most Young Life camp weeks have a specific day of the week scheduled for one-on-ones.
-But with kids who learn or process uniquely a one-on-one may need to be part of every day.
-With the kid to leader ratio in Capernaum this should be possible.
-For certain kids, especially kids who have experienced trauma or simply process and learn differently, a one-on-one can be the most likely entry point for the gospel – more than anything else they experience all week.
+Most Young Life camp weeks have a specific day of the week scheduled for leaders to engage in “One-on-Ones.”
+But with kids who learn or process uniquely, a “One-on-One” may need to be part of every day.
+With the kid-to-leader ratio in Capernaum, this should be doable.
+For certain kids, especially kids who have experienced trauma or simply process and learn differently, a “One-on-One” can be the most likely entry point for the gospel – more than anything else they experience all week.

 The whole camp week is designed for sharing the Gospel.
-It is important to allow our middle and high school friends to respond to what they are hearing, experiencing and feeling in their own way.
-So having questions, visuals, word cards, a device may be essential to them responding.
+It is important to allow our middle and high school friends to respond to what they are hearing, experiencing, and feeling in their own way.
+So having questions, visuals, word cards, or a device may be essential to them responding.
 They have listened and participated in most things the camp week has had to offer.
-A one-on-one is their turn to respond in whatever way is most comfortable for them and it is our chance to listen or learn how to respond and share the Gospel in their context.
+A “One-on-One” is their turn to respond in whatever way is most comfortable for them.
+It is our chance to listen or learn how to respond and share the Gospel in their context.

 Prior to Camp Week

 - Have trip leader connect with speaker and get scripture stories that will be shared from up front.